 Can I use ClearCorrect or Candid if I live outside the USA?

-Both Candid and ClearCorrect are limited to the United States.
-If you live abroad, you may want to look into Invisalign or Smile Direct, which are available in other countries.
+Candid is limited to the United States, but ClearCorrect is also available in the UK.
+If you live abroad, you may want to look into Invisalign or Smile Direct, which are available in multiple other countries.

 How do I know whether at-home or in-office treatment is right for me?

 Unless your case is very severe, you’re probably a good candidate for at-home aligner treatment through Candid.
-You can also take a preliminary assessment on Candid’s website.
-If you purchase an impression kit and it turns out that you’re not a good candidate for treatment, Candid will refund you the cost of the kit.
+You can also take a preliminary assessment on Candid’s website, or schedule a complimentary appointment with one of their partnered dentists.

 Will either of these clear aligners make me talk funny?